daeh/zotero-markdb-connect/README.md

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
 The ZoteroObsidianCitation add-on will recursively search this path for Markdown files beginning with `@`.

-    - NB this add-on expects that your reading note files begin with `@citekey` (e.g. a reading note might have the file name `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BBT citekey).
+    - NB this add-on expects that your reading note files begin with `@mycitekey` (e.g. a reading note might have the file name `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BBT citekey).

   - Optionally, you can have ZoteroObsidianCitations read the metadata of your Markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).